Vietnam.vn - Nền tảng quảng bá Việt Nam

 First, she borrowed a K54 silencer from the T4 Security Team, then scouted, drew maps, and planned for many days.

 "When the enemy returned, I, in the guise of a coconut ash seller, walked straight into the house.
 He saw me without suspicion and told me to sit down and wait, his wife was almost back from Binh Duong.
 Seeing that the station chief did not have a gun, I felt somewhat reassured.
-As soon as he leaned back in his chair, I walked over, turned around, pulled out a gun, put it close to his head and pulled the trigger," said Mrs. Sau Trong.
+As soon as he leaned back in his chair, I walked over, turned around, pulled out a gun, held it close to his head, and pulled the trigger," said Mrs. Sau Trong.

 After she and her teammates quietly withdrew, the soldiers searched and gathered all the people to find the culprit but found no clues.

-"Back at the base, the political commissar of Cu Chi District praised: "You guys are very good!".
-My unit was awarded medals, and everyone received a certificate of merit.
+"Back at the base, the political commissar of Cu Chi District Military Command praised: "You guys are very good!".
+My unit was awarded a medal, and everyone received a certificate of merit.
 This is a memorable memory because I struggled a lot mentally before rushing into the lair to directly destroy the villain.
 When my arm was amputated, I accepted that I was injured.
 This time, I accepted that if I was careless, I would be in the enemy's hands, and I accepted that I would be sacrificed," she said thoughtfully.

 10.webp